Email Marketing Summit Australia Virtual Event

 6th November Save Your Seat

-Long gone are the days where you could focus on growing lists, avoid spamming and never have to understand deliverability.
+Long gone are the days where you could focus on growing lists, avoid spamming and never have to worry about how to improve email deliverability.
 Email filters have become much more advanced in recent years, recognising how often subscribers read your emails and how they engage with them.
 Email providers use this data to determine whether an account holder will be interested in particular content and whether it should be visible in their inbox or not.

 This is the most important piece of advice I can give you.
 Buying a subscriber list will not only put your company at risk regarding deliverability, but is potentially in breach of the Spam Act 2003.
 It may seem like an appealing option with a great return on investment, but you never know how the subscribers were obtained, how genuine the lists are or how many spam traps are hidden within this list.

 David Koch, Email Marketer at BestAustralianWriters and Expert Writer at Huffington Post explains, “email providers will suspend the accounts of people they suspect are buying their email lists or will give you a negative sending score, sending your content straight into the spam folder.”

 The two most common ways to get subscribers is the single opt-in or the double opt-in.
 With a single opt-in, the user enters their email address into the form and they automatically become a subscriber.
 Double opt-in is handled by your email service provider and goes the extra step to confirm the user’s interest.

 Single opt-ins will result in more subscribers but it could affect deliverability as it is vulnerable to spammers.
 Double opt-ins are a much more reliable option as subscribers have to do more, and show more intent.
 This indicates they actually want to hear from you, giving a much higher engagement rate and could improve email deliverability.